-Any change of the registered office address (or the principal business address) of a Company Limited by Guarantee10 or Branch Office11 shall be registered with DICA within 28 days from the date of change.
-An INGO that changes its registered office address in Myanmar must inform the Union Registration Board within seven days from the date of change12.
+Any change of the registered office address (or the principal business address) of a Company Limited by Guarantee12 or Branch Office13 shall be registered with DICA within 28 days from the date of change.

+An INGO wishing to change its registered address in Myanmar must first approve the change by written resolution of more than 50% of its executive members and submit the resolution to the Union Registration Board for formal approval within seven days from the date of passing the resolution 14.